 Most $DATA attributes on a real volume are non-resident: the attribute header carries a compact list of cluster runs (a starting LCN plus a length, repeated), and the file's bytes live elsewhere on the disk.
 The attribute header itself is small.

-If the file is small enough — typically under ~700 bytes after the other attributes are accounted for — NTFS stores the bytes inline inside the record.
-That is resident data, and it is one of the most useful artefacts in forensic work: the contents of a small text file deleted weeks ago may still sit, byte-for-byte, inside an unallocated $MFT record.
-See resident-data for a deeper look.
+If the file is small enough (typically under ~700 bytes once the other attributes are accounted for), NTFS stores the bytes inline inside the record.
+That is resident data, and it is one of the most useful artifacts in forensic work: the contents of a small text file deleted weeks ago may still sit, byte-for-byte, inside an unallocated $MFT record.
+See resident data for the size threshold and what to look for.

 NTFS metadata files in the first sixteen records